xamarin/Xamarin.Auth/component/docs/Details.md

 ## Work in progress and plans

-*	[Custom] UserAgent API [NOT RECOMMENDED] workaround for attempts to fool google and use embedded browsers
+*   [Custom] UserAgent API [NOT RECOMMENDED]
+    workaround for attempts to fool google and use Embedded Browsers

 ## Support

 https://xamarinchat.slack.com/messages/C4TD1NHPT/

 ## Usage